wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    <a target="_blank" href="https://app.pluralsight.com/course-player?courseId=672143e9-2e2c-49d6-b5f4-6558d88f66e1">VIDEO "Microsoft Azure Pricing and Support Options"</a>

 0. Right-click on the "Help + Support" box on the Dashboard and select "unpin" becuase you now know you can reach it (in two places).

+   ### Box

+   For Microsoft people to access a customer's unencrypted data, they are supposed to look into the "Box" where a customer put files they want Microsoft to see.

    <a name="Social"></a>